Cambridge Water Co Ltd v Eastern Counties Leather plc: Facts

 The Cambridge Water Company was established by a local act of Parliament, the Cambridge University and Town Waterworks Act 1853 (16 & 17 Vict. c. xxiii), to provide water to the residents of Cambridge and the surrounding area; by 1976, the population served had risen to approximately 275,000.
 With the rising demand, the company purchased a borehole outside Sawston, constructing pumping equipment and integrating the water from that borehole into their system in 1979.
 Tests undertaken both before the purchase, and in 1979, had demonstrated that the water was safe for public consumption.
-During the late 1970s, concerns were expressed about the presence of perchloroethene (PCE) in water, and as a result a European Directive was issued in 1980 requiring nations of the European Community to establish maximum acceptable levels of PCE in water; the United Kingdom did this in 1982.
+During the late 1970s, concerns were expressed about the presence of perchloroethylene (PCE) in water, and as a result a European Directive was issued in 1980 requiring nations of the European Community to establish maximum acceptable levels of PCE in water; the United Kingdom did this in 1982.
 PCE was discovered in the borehole; it was not tested for earlier because there was no need to regulate the levels.
 As a result, the Cambridge Water Company was forced to cease pumping the water, and instead find a new borehole elsewhere.

 An investigation immediately ensued.
 The investigators concluded that the PCE had come from Eastern Counties Leather plc, a leather tannery in Sawston.
 The tannery used PCE as a degreasing agent, beginning in the 1960s; by 1976, 100,000 USgal of this chemical were used by the tannery each year, with up to 25,000 USgal on the premises at any one time.
 PCE was leaking out of the drums it was carried in, first by being spilt when it was tipped into the degreasing machines and second by leaking from near-empty drums.
 Although these spills were individually small, it was estimated around 3,200 USgal of PCE were spilled each year.
 These spills collected in the chalk underlying Sawston until groundwater swept them into the Cambridge Water Company's borehole.